Uralstech/ezrSquared/README.md

 For more information check out the [*Introduction and Documentation page*](https://uralstech.github.io/ezrSquared/Introduction).**

 ## Update!
 All information and documentation about ezr² has been moved to ***https://uralstech.github.io/ezrSquared***!
+This ReadMe will not be updated with the latest information.

 ## Advantages